bergaman9/contro-bot/README.md

 - `/set_nick`: Change the nickname of a member.
 - `/reset_nick`: Reset a member's nickname to their original name.
 - `/send_dm`: Directly message a member.
+- `/filter`: You can set filters for the server.

 #### 😄 **Fun**
 - `/birthday`: Set your birthday and receive your zodiac sign.